JadeJaber/jadejaber.github.io/_posts/articles/2017-09-20-spring-java.md

 - init-method and destroy-method using the xml Bean definition file OR
 - by implemeting InitializingBean interface (function -> init) and DisposableBean interface (function -> destroy)

+## BeanPostProcessor
+BeanPostProcessor lets you define actions to be done on all beans just before init and right after init.
+Yo uneed to create a separate class which implements the BeanPostProcessor interface and declare that new Class/Bean into your xml configuration file.